goschtl/zope/trunk/README.txt

   includes one or more initialization functions which Zope will call during its startup process.

-  If your Product needs to be imported and initialized during Zope startup (e.g. to register meta types or to show up in the Control Panel Product list), you will need to define one or more "entry points" of type 'zope2.initialize' in your setup.py 'setup' call indicating which functions should be called during initialization.
+  For your egg to be recognized as a Zope Product, you will need to define one or more "entry points" of type 'zope2.initialize' in your setup.py 'setup' call indicating which functions should be called during initialization.
 If your product distribution contains only one Product, this "entry point" is conventionally just 'SomePackageName:initialize'.
+If the object that the entry point definition points to is a callable, it will be called with a "ProductContext" instance during Zope startup.
+However, the object that the entry point definition "points" to needn't be a callable.
+  If it is not a callable, Basket will not attempt to call it.
+For Zope products that don't implement an "initialize" function, something like "SomePackageName:__name__" is a good "dummy" entry point definition.

   Products that are packaged as 'zip-safe' egg files must not attempt to use Zope API functions that expect Product files to exist within